Cryogenics VS Mechanical Freezing Systems

 CONCLUSION

-Indicate hamburger patties can be frozen in lQF Fluidized Freezers within 6 to 8 minutes with air at -35° F. to -40° F. with a minimum of so-called freezer burn or greying of the edges of the patty.
-The comparison offered have disregarded the shrink factor as mechanical systems can be designed to provide equal if not better performance than cryogenic system with regards to shrink and quality.
+Indicate hamburger patties can be frozen in IQF Fluidized Freezers within 6 to 8 minutes with air at -35° F. to -40° F. with a minimum of so-called freezer burn or greying of the edges of the patty.
+The comparison offered have disregarded the shrink factor as mechanical systems can be designed to provide equal if not better performance than cryogenic system in regard to shrink and quality.

-Over the last 8 to 10 years several proponents of cryogenic freezing using liquid carbon dioxide have proposed a combination mechanical-cryogenic system whereby 70% to 90% of the carbon dioxide would be recovered, compressed to 250 psig, condensed by a two stage ammonia refrigeration system at -10oF. and reused in the freezing process.
-To date this system has not been successfully applied to a food freezing system as far as can be determined.
-It certainty has merit.
-Such a system would probably provide a freezing cost near mechanical freezing, with capital cost no more than mechanical and provide all of the quality features of both.
+Over the last 8 to 10 years, several proponents of cryogenic freezing using liquid carbon dioxide have proposed a combination mechanical-cryogenic system whereby 70% to 90% of the carbon dioxide would be recovered, compressed to 250 PSIG, condensed by a two stage ammonia refrigeration system at -10°F. and reused in the freezing process.
+To date, this system has not been successfully applied to a food freezing system as far as can be, determined, It certainty has merit.
+Such a system would probably provide a freezing cost near mechanical freezing, with capital cost no more than mechanical, and provide all the quality features of both.
 You may expect to see future developments in this area.

 CONCLUSION